ChristopherPisz/ChristopherPisz.github.io/_posts/2024-02-13-added-a-github-page-using-jekyll.markdown

 Who knows, maybe I'll make a blog myself if I have things worth blogging about related to my github.

-I've created a devenv for using Jekyll via docket container and checked in the docker file at

-Check out my [Jekyll Devenv Repo][jekyll-devenv] for if you'd like to see how I created the container.
+I've created a devenv for using Jekyll via docker container.
+Check out my [Jekyll Devenv Repo][jekyll-devenv] if you'd like to see how I created the container.
 I am just attaching to it via VSCode, editing, and using the terminal from there to push my changes.

+Can we do fancy graphics, css, and such with this?
+I hear you can.
+Let's see...

 [jekyll-devenv]: https://github.com/ChristopherPisz/DevEnvJekyll